 When you’re raising a kid, you cannot afford to make big mistakes, especially when choosing where to raise them.
 Will you go for fast-paced big city life or small-town living à la Lady Bird?
 If you’re leaning towards small towns, here are a few things you should give a thought:

 The Pros of Raising Your Kids in a Small Town

-Speaking of bonding, many small towns in the US are considered a tight-knit community.
+Speaking of bonding, many small towns in the US are considered tight-knit communities.
 Small towns like Bar Harbor in Maine and Alpharetta, Georgia, have the friendliest neighborhoods in the US.
 They offer many festivals, good schools, and events.

 The Cons of Raising Your Kids in a Small Town

-Like most things, small towns are like coins – there are two sides to it.
+Like most things, small towns are like coins – there are two sides to them.
 If you decide to raise your kids in a small town, you also have to consider the following:

 - In small, rural towns, there might be a lack of cultural diversity.
 The families next door or downtown may have been living in the place for generations.
 It could be a disadvantage because ideally, your kids should be able to interact with as many people from different backgrounds as possible to give them a more balanced view of the world while you’re forming their values.